 Based on its 2019 performance, the owners of Multisys are entitled to Php170 million out of the total Php230 million contingent consideration.
 Subsequently on April 6, 2020 and December 1, 2020, PGIH paid the owners Php153 million and Php17 million, respectively.
 The difference of the lower payout and the original contingent consideration amounting to Php60 million was closed to profit and loss.

 On October 6, 2021, PGIH paid Php180 million of the subscription payable to Multisys.

-The subscription payable of PGIH to Multisys was at Php620 million and Php800 million as at December 31, 2021 and 2020, respectively.
+The subscription payable of PGIH to Multisys was at Php620 million as at June 30, 2022 and December 31, 2021.